awslabs/ec2-spot-workshops/content/ecs-deep-learning-workshop/lab3.md

 The image field is the container image that you will be deploying.
 The format is equivalent to the registry/repository:tag format used in lab 2, step 6, i.e. **AWS_ACCOUNT_ID**.dkr.ecr.**AWS_REGION**.amazonaws.com/**ECR_REPOSITORY**:latest.

-Finallly, set the Memory Limits to be a Soft Limit of "2048" and map the host port 80 to the container port 8888.
-Port 8888 is the listening port for the Jupter notebook configuration, and we map it to port 80 to reduce running into issues with proxies or firewalls blocking port 8888 during the workshop.
+Finally, set the Memory Limits to be a Soft Limit of "2048" and map the host port 80 to the container port 8888.
+Port 8888 is the listening port for the Jupyter notebook configuration, and we map it to port 80 to reduce running into issues with proxies or firewalls blocking port 8888 during the workshop.
 You can leave all other fields as default.
-Click **Add** to save this configuration and add it to the task defintion.
+Click **Add** to save this configuration and add it to the task definition.
 Click **Create** to complete the task definition creation step.

 ![](/images/ecs-deep-learning-workshop/task-def.png)